 Polycystic Ovarian Syndrome (PCOS)

-You can take 200 mg of extract a day for at least 3 or 4 months and then assess the results.
+You can take 200 mg of extract a day.
+Do it for at least 3 or 4 months.

 - The maintenance dose is 3 grams per day (about one level teaspoon).

 Sometimes, missing periods have no apparent cause and there’s no prior history of hormone disorders.
 If this is your case, then you should consider the possibility that you may suffer from an intestinal problem.
 Your bowel might be inflamed.
 This inflammation directly affects the ovaries.